Ricky’s talks about how his Gran’s dementia diagnosis impacts his whole family and why he is supporting the ‘We live with dementia’ campaign.

 Hospital visits – planned or in an emergency – can be stressful, especially for someone with dementia and their carer.
 By preparing for hospital visits it can be a more positive experience for everyone involved.
 Here are some tips on what you can do to prepare you and the person you care for with dementia, for hospital visits.

 Always keep an emergency hospital bag at home for ‘just in case’ so you can just grab it and go.
-Read ‘The emergency hospital bag’ which suggests what you should put in the bag.
+Read ‘What to put in your emergency hospital bag’ (below) which suggests what you should put in the bag.
 (These suggestions will also help you to pack a hospital bag for a planned visit).

 Involve the person with dementia as much as possible in the planning process and discussions of their hospital visit, so they don’t feel excluded.